ekzhu/datasketch/README.md

 ## MinHash LSH

-Suppose you have a very large collection of datasets.
-Giving a query, which is also a dataset, you want to find datasets in your collection that have
+Suppose you have a very large collection of [sets](https://en.wikipedia.org/wiki/Set_(mathematics)).
+Giving a query, which is also a set, you want to find sets in your collection that have
 Jaccard similarities above certain threshold, and you want to do it with many other queries.
-To do this efficiently, you can create a MinHash for every dataset, and when a query comes, you compute the Jaccard similarities between the query MinHash and all the MinHash of your collection, and return the datasets that satisfy your threshold.
+To do this efficiently, you can create a MinHash for every set, and when a query comes, you compute the Jaccard similarities between the query MinHash and all the MinHash of your collection, and return the sets that satisfy your threshold.

-The said approach is still an O(n) algorithm, meaning the query cost increases linearly with respect to the number of datasets.
+The said approach is still an O(n) algorithm, meaning the query cost increases linearly with respect to the number of sets.
 A popular alternative is to use Locality Sensitive Hashing (LSH) index.
 LSH can be used with MinHash to achieve sub-linear query cost - that is a huge improvement.